 Step 1 - Building a Custom Form

-The first step is to build a custom form that you can use for your tickets.
+The first step is to build a custom form that you can use for ticket purchases.
 To do this, you will want to click on the "Forms" menu on your main dashboard in the auction manager.

-Under this menu will be the option to "Create Form".
-To create your form, click on this and give your form a Name.
+Under this menu you'll click "Create Form" and give it a Name.
 We recommend making this generic.
 In other words, don't call it "2019 Gala Form" as you may want to use this form for multiple events.
-Instead, if you are collecting table guest info (meal choice, seating preferences), then call it something like "table guest data".
-For golf, you could make one that was "golfer preferences", etc.
+Instead, if you are collecting table guest info (meal choice, seating preferences), then call it something like "Table Preference Data".
+For a golf event, you could create one called "Golfer Preferences", etc.

-If this naming suggestion does not make sense now, it may make sense later when you see how you may use and re-use these forms to collect data at your events.
+If this naming suggestion does not make sense now, it may make sense later when you see how you can use and re-use these forms to collect data at future events.

 Building your Form